Alteryx Alternatives: 8 Tools Compared (2026)

 No for most.
 ChatGPT, Claude, Anomaly AI, Julius, Powerdrill, Querri, Camel AI, and Formula Bot all work with natural language.
 Quadratic expects you to read or write code eventually.
 Rows is formulas-first with optional AI assistance.

-Want an AI that analyzes CSV files up to 200MB with SQL transparency?
-Get started with Anomaly AI — the AI data analyst built for serious CSV work.
-Upload your file, ask questions in plain English, and see the SQL behind every answer.
+Want an AI analyst for CSV files up to 1GB?
+Get started with Anomaly AI — upload your file, ask what changed, and create the dashboard, report, scheduled update, or alert you need.
 Free tier, no credit card required.

 Experience AI-driven data analysis with your own spreadsheets and datasets.
 Generate insights and dashboards in minutes with our AI data analyst.